'It was grating my bones up': B.C. man narrowly survives grizzly attack | CBC News

 Just one day before he turned 45, Colin Dowler didn't think he'd live to celebrate it.

-On Tuesday, the avid outdoorsman was scouting backcountry trails outside of Powell River on his mountain bike, about seven kilometres away from a nearby logging camp.
+On Tuesday, the avid outdoorsman was scouting backcountry trails outside of Powell River, B.C., on his mountain bike, about seven kilometres away from a nearby logging camp.

 After making his way down one of the hills onto the logging road, he caught sight of a large male grizzly bear, walking in his direction.